Putin says Russia, US looking into new nuclear talks | The China Post

 On Saturday, he refused to give a timeline for the talks and said it was “too early to talk about” the likelihood of getting to an agreement.

-Putin’s remarks come after US accused Russia of breaking the Intermediate-Range Nuclear Forces (INF) Treaty by developing a new missile system.
+Putin’s remarks come after the US accused Russia of violating the Intermediate-Range Nuclear Forces (INF) Treaty by developing a new missile system.

 Both Russia and the US have since suspended their participation in the accord.
-US has pledged to pullout of the agreement if Russia is not in compliance by August 2 this year.
+The US has pledged to pull out of the agreement if Russia is not in compliance by August 2 this year.

 dj/bw (AFP, dpa)